Vale: a prose linter

 Vale is a style-guide validator that helps you write better content.

 When run from a command-line, it checks your work against a set of selected rules and highlights potential problems.
-In writing terms, Vale enforces style guidelines takes from major publishers and related resources.
-Think of Vale as a personal copyeditor.
+In writing terms, Vale enforces style guidelines taken from major publishers and related resources.
+Think of Vale as a personal copyeditor (Wikipedia).

 More formally, Vale is a linter.
 Developers use linters to make sure their code follows predetermined guidelines.
 Vale performs a similar task.
 You can use it to check content written in Markdown, AsciiDoc, Restructured Text (RST), HTML, and more.